 From Monday, August 21, to Tuesday, August 29, preparatory construction works will take place.
 During this time, Elisabethenstrasse will be open to traffic in both directions.
 After the Museum Embankment Festival has been dismantled, the northern carriageway of Elisabethenstrasse between Walter-Kolb-Strasse and Paradiesgasse will be closed on one side for three months from Wednesday, August 30.
 Cars and buses can pass the construction site in the direction of the city.
 Detours have been set up in the direction of Südbahnhof.
 Bus traffic will run via Brückenstraße and Schifferstraße.

-The City of Frankfurt will provide continuous information on changes to traffic routing as the construction work progresses.
+The City of Frankfurt will provide continuous information about the changes to the traffic routing as the construction work progresses.